Some Mothers Do 'Ave 'Em: Special

-Documentary
+Documentaries

 A behind-the-scenes documentary entitled To Be Perfectly Frank was first broadcast on BBC 1 on Easter Monday, 11 April 1977.

+Some Mothers Do 'Ave 'Em: Secrets & Scandals is a 45-minute (60 minutes with ad breaks) behind-the-scenes documentary made by Raw Cut Productions Ltd for Channel 5, first broadcast on 5 August 2022.
+It features Graham McCann, comedy historian, Mat Irvine, visual effects designer, and Raymond Allen, creator and writer, revealing how the show was inspired and created and how the stunts were made.

 Home video

 In the United Kingdom, six episodes from Series 1 and various other episodes were originally released by BBC Video on VHS in the 1990s.
 Series 1 and Series 2 were released on VHS and DVD on 21 October 2002.
 Series 3 and the Christmas specials were released on VHS and DVD on 19 May 2003.
 The Complete Series was released on VHS and DVD on 6 October 2003 by Second Sight available.
 On 1 November 2010, 2 entertain reissued Some Mothers Do 'Ave 'Em – The Complete Christmas Specials.
 On 14 February 2011, Some Mothers Do 'Ave 'Em – The Complete Series and Christmas Specials was reissued by 2 entertain with new packaging.

-The complete collection is now available from both BBC Store and iTunes as a digital download.
+The complete collection is available from the iTunes Store as a digital download, and was available on the BBC Store.

 In Australia, Series 1–3 and the Christmas specials were released in 2003 and 2004.
 The complete boxed set was released in 2004 on DVD in region 4.

 In the United States, 13 selected episodes were released on VHS in 1998 and reissued on Region 1 DVD in 2001.
 The complete series, including the 2016 Sport Relief special, was released on Region 1 DVD by the BBC and VEI in spring of 2021.